zevv/npeg/README.md

 ## Syntax

-NPeg patterns can be composed from the following parts.
+NPeg patterns and grammars can be composed from the following parts:

 ### Atoms